Navigating AI in Coding: Balancing Innovation and Security

 Theo points out that AI in coding has matured far beyond simple autocomplete functions.
 "Now it feels like AI can build real applications and help maintain and do a lot of this type of work that we have been doing ourselves for decades upon decades," he says.
 The implication is clear: AI isn't just an add-on; it's becoming central to how software is developed.

 However, before you let an AI write 90% of your code, it's worth asking: How secure is that code?
 AI can quickly generate solutions, but those solutions need scrutiny to ensure they don't introduce vulnerabilities.
-As a former InfoSec director, I can't stress enough the importance of code reviews and security audits—AI-generated or not.
+The importance of code reviews and security audits—AI-generated or not—cannot be overstated.

 Engaging with AI: Practical Steps